Sider: Logic for Philosophy

 And in fact we get a pretty skewed description of modern logic anyway, even from the very beginning, starting with the Ps and Qs.
 Sider seems stuck with thinking of the Ps and Qs as Mendelson does (the one book which he says in the introduction that he is drawing on for the treatment of propositional and predicate logic).
 But Mendelson’s Quinean approach is actually very unusual among logicians, and certainly doesn’t represent the shared common view of ‘modern logic’.
 I won’t rehearse the case again now, as I’ve explained it at length here.
 But students need to know there isn’t a uniform single line to be taken here.

 When Sider turns to looking at formal systems for propositional logic we get sequent proofs in what is pretty much the style of Lemmon’s book.
 Which as anyone who spent their long-distant youth teaching a Lemmon-based course knows, students do not find user friendly.
 Why do things this way?
 And how are we to construe such a system?
 One natural way of understanding what is going on is that the system is a formalized meta-theory about what follows from what in a formal object-language.
-But no: according to Sider sequent proofs aren’t metalogic proofs because they are proofs in a formal system.
-Really?
-(Has Sider not noticed that in Mendelson too, the formal proofs are all metalogical?)
+But according to Sider sequent proofs aren’t metalogic proofs because they are proofs in a formal system.
+Because?
+Has Sider not noticed that in his favoured Mendelson the formal proofs are all metalogical?

 OK, so the philosophical student is introduced to an unfriendly version of a sequent calculus for propositional logic, and then meets an even more unfriendly Hilbertian axiomatic system.
 Good things to know about, but probably not when done like this.
 And not — in a book addressed to puzzled philosophers — without a lot more discussion of how this all hangs together with what the student is likely to already know about, natural deduction and/or a tableau system.
 And not without a better discussion, too, of the way the conception of logic changed between e.g. Principia and Gentzen, from being seen as regimenting a body of special truths to being seen as regimenting inferential practice.
 Further, the decisions about what to cover and what not to cover are pretty inexplicable.
 For example, why pages actually proving the deduction theorem for axiomatic propositional logic, and later just one paragraph on the compactness theorem for FOL, which students might really need to know about and understand some applications of?